Mpact to build R350m plant in major move into plastics recycling

 “Mpact is an ambitious company committed to exploring growth opportunities in South Africa and elsewhere in Africa.
 While Mpact is young in terms of its history on the JSE, it has a long history in South Africa.
 Our entry into PET recycling demonstrates how, through collaboration with various parties, we can create opportunities to grow our business,” says Strong.

-Mpact Limited is one of the largest paper and plastics packaging businesses in southern Africa.
+Mpact Limited is one of the leading paper and plastics packaging businesses in southern Africa.
 It is listed on the JSE’s main board in the Industrial: Paper and Packaging sector.
 The Group has the leading market position in southern Africa in recovered paper collection, corrugated packaging, recycled-based cartonboard and containerboard, PET preforms, styrene trays, and plastic jumbo bins.
 These leading market positions allow Mpact to meet the increasing requirements of its customers, achieve economies of scale and cost effectiveness at the various operations.

 Mpact has 32 operating sites, 22 of which are manufacturing operations, based in South Africa, Namibia, Mozambique and Zimbabwe and employs 4 000 people.